jbratcher/nuxt-netlify-cms-starter-kit/README.md

 ---

-<p align="center">An opinionated starter project for Nuxt, Vuetify, and Netlify CMS.
+<p align="center">A fully configured PWA for Nuxt and Netlify CMS application development.

 Quickly bootstrap a blog, CMS, or static site using the power of Nuxt and the headless CMS, Netlify CMS.
+Development amplified using the Vuetify UI library.
 One click Netlify deployment.
 Optimized for performance.
+Production ready.
 <br>

 </p>